pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 ---
-title: ZAMBIA PHOTOGRAPHY EXPEDITION - Aug 28 - Sept 7, 2023 - only 2 more seats available
+title: ZAMBIA PHOTOGRAPHY EXPEDITION
+subtitle: Aug 28 - Sept 7, 2023 - only 2 more seats available
+image: /uploads/masai-mara.jpg
 starting_date: 2022-06-09 23:00:00 +0000
-subtitle: ''
 introduction_html: "</p><p>AUGUST 28 - SEPTEMBER 7, 2023</p><p>ONLY 2 MORE SEATS AVAILABLE
   ON THIS EXPEDITION!</p><p>I'm incredibly stoked to launch a brand-new photography expedition to one of the most special corners of Africa: Zambia!
 A journey that